The Terms of Reference for the Committee can be viewed below or downloaded in either Word or pdf formats:

 b. any advice and recommendations comply with the laws of New Zealand

-c. a plan for recommendation dissemination is made with the HQSC (including publication), within agreed budgets
+c. a plan for recommendation dissemination is made with the Commission (including publication), within agreed budgets.

-- The Committee is expected to submit an annual report to the HQSC, which will include:
+14. The Committee is expected to submit an Annual Report to the Commission, which will include:

 a. a summary of the Committee’s work